 In theory, this means that if you often click on links from CNN that appear in Google’s SERPs, Google will “suggest” that CNN is one of your preferable websites, and it will start to rank CNN’s web pages on higher positions than the web pages of other media websites.

-Over the time, the ranking boost that Google grants to your favorite websites could really deflect the real rankings of this website.
+Over time, the ranking boost that Google grants to your favorite websites could really deflect the real rankings of this website.
 For example, if you often use Google to check the rankings of your own website and you often click on your links, you could actually see yourself in a top position.

 Google has multiple data centers in order to help return you a quicker response to your search query.
 This also enables them to roll out different indexes and algorithm updates slowly and to select users.
-For that reason, Google’s data centers may have different set of indexed pages or a slightly different algorithms running on each data center.
+For that reason, Google’s data centers may have different sets of indexed pages or slightly different algorithms running on each data center.
 As you can imagine, this will affect the search results that the search engine returns for your specific search

 How to disable search rankings personalization?

 If you want to get a more accurate idea of your website’s performance in the SERPs, there are some ways to attempt to de-personalize your Google results.
 Below, I’ve listed the most popular means to minimize the personalization factors in SERPS.

 Nevertheless, it’s not really possible to de-personalize your Google results.

 Clear browser cookies or use a different browser

 As we said, Google uses the data from the browser you are using to personalize the search results.
 That’s why the first step would be to clear your browser’s activity by removing any cookies in each browser.
 Without cookies, there is nothing to connect your new search sessions with any previous sessions.